redis-stack/redis-stack/README.md

 ```
 --------

+#### Changing package versions and sources

+Versions for all packages are defined in the config.yaml file, and within a function named *generate_url* for each source type.
+In the case where you need to test a package that has been built to a custom location, set a variable named <module>-url-override in the config file at the top level.
+For example, to override the rejson package location create a variable named *rejson-url-override*.
+In the case of RedisInsight, all packages would derive from *redisinsight-url-override*.

+Do not commit this change to a mainline branch.

 #### Modifying service initializations

 Today, to modify the way a service starts, the following files all need editing: